 Often the first stage in Deployment Pipeline is compiling the code and converting into binaries.

-In DevOps, our aim is to automate all the stages of Deployment Pipeline.
-With a smooth running Deployment Pipeline, we can achieve the goal of Continuous Delivery.
+In DevOps, our aim is to automate all the stages of the Deployment Pipeline.
+With a smooth-running Deployment Pipeline, we can achieve the goal of Continuous Delivery.

 42. What are the main benefits of Che?

-Answer: Chef is an automation tool for keeping infrastructure as code.
+Answer: a Chef is an automation tool for keeping the infrastructure as code.
 It has many benefits.
 Some of these are as follows: